Care Volunteer Projects in Bolivia

 - Start dates: Flexible

-Voluntary Community Development and Orphanage work with Projects Abroad
+Voluntary Community Development work with Projects Abroad

-Projects Abroad volunteers work in several orphanages and day care centres in Bolivia, all in the Cochabamba area.
-These placements care for people of all ages with a variety of different needs, from toddlers who have been orphaned to elderly people in a care home.
+Projects Abroad volunteers work in several day care centres in Bolivia, all in the Cochabamba area.
+These placements care for people of all ages with a variety of different needs, from toddlers who have been abandoned to elderly people in a care home.
 Many of our Care placements work with children who have mental and physical disabilities and therefore are in need of support, care and stimulation.
-In addition, we work in orphanages where children have been abandoned or have lost both their parents and need help to get the best start in life.
+In addition, we work in centres where children have been abandoned or have lost both their parents and need help to get the best start in life.
 Many of our Care placements have very unique needs and if you have any specific skills or talents then it is really important to let us know.

 We have started working with a centre for young girls who have been abused and who are keen to learn different extra-curricular activities to help them on their journey to recovery.
 So if you are a good dancer, yoga fanatic, or have other artistic talents please let us know.